qianmin/yolov5_ROS/README.md

 # 1:requirements
 ①an conda env called yolo,in which you can run yolov5 dependently

-②ROS kinetic, ubuntu16.04
+②any ROS,any Ubuntu

-③basic usb_cam ROS_driver
+③basic usb_cam ROS_driver  (ros自带）

 ④yolov5s.pth or else ***(if you dont't have it,it will automatically donwload to your system)***